Published on March 20th, 2009 | by Marika Collins17

-4. Install a low-flow toilet (or convert your toilet to a dual flush), and don’t flush it more than necessary.
-If it’s yellow let it mellow.
-You might find this toilet tank insert super helpful, too…it’ll reduce the amount of water used every time you flush.
-And if you really want to up your water conservation game, check out this dual flush toilet converter review.
+4. Convert your toilet to a dual flush, and don’t flush it more than necessary.
+If it’s yellow let it mellow, you know?
+But you still have to flush.
+Thankfully, converting your toilet to a dual flush is easier than ever, thanks to the Tap-n-Flush.
+It’s a remarkably easy installation, a very intuitive device, and pays for itself in water savings super quickly.
+If you don’t want to convert and still want to save water, you might find this toilet tank insert super helpful, too…it’ll reduce the amount of water used every time you flush.
+But if you really want to up your water conservation game, check out the TapNFlush’s dual flush toilet converter review.
 The device is simple to install, saves a ton of water, and pays for itself more than twice over in the first year alone.
 Here’s a video of the device.

 5. Make sure every tap in your home has a high efficiency faucet aerator.
 Faucet aerators are the little pieces of hardware that screw into the bottom of faucets.
 High efficiency aerators can reduce flow by 1.5 gallons per minute or more…saving you piles of money and saving lots of water.
 Check out this high efficiency faucet aerator product review from Green Living Ideas.

 6. Stop that leaky toilet.
 Not only does it sound annoying, it wastes loads of water.
 Leaks can often be fixed by making minor adjustments.
 Test your toilet using some dye tablets, available in this all-in-one water conservation kit.